OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-10.md

 ## 2 Chronicles 10:1

-Then Rehoboam went to Shechem, for all Israel had come to Shechem to make him king.
+Rehoboam travelled to Shechem, as all Israel had gathered there to proclaim him king.

 ---